finalv2/cwp-decap-test/strategies/recruit-kin-caregivers-to-become-general-caregivers.md

 **Colorado's [Kin Connect](https://kinconnect.org/) Child Placing Agency** specializes in encouraging and helping relative caregivers to become generally licensed caregivers.

-**Washington, D.C.** case workers track kin caregivers' capacity and milestones on a monthly basis.
+**Washington, D.C.** caseworkers track kin caregivers' capacity and milestones on a monthly basis.
 If they see that a kin caregiver may have extra capacity after a child or youth returns home, they start conversations about becoming a general foster home instead of closing.

 **Indiana** case workers are encouraged to discuss the possibility of taking on additional foster placements with kin caregivers on an individual basis.